Preaspiration: Sami languages

 Preaspiration in the Sami languages occurs on word-medial voiceless stops and affricates of all places of articulation available: //p/, /t̪/, /t͡s/, /t͡ɕ/, /k//.
 In the Western Sami languages (Southern, Ume, Pite, Lule and Northern) as well as Skolt Sami, preaspiration affects both long and half-long consonants; in most Eastern Sami languages (Akkala, Kildin and Ter) only fully long consonants are preaspirated.
 This likely represents two waves of innovation: an early preaspiration of long consonants dating back to Proto-Sami, followed by a secondary preaspiration of half-long consonants that originated in the Western Sami area and spread eastwards to Skolt Sami.

 In several Sami languages, preaspirated stops/affricates contrast with lax voiceless stops, either due to denasalization of earlier clusters (e.g. *nt > /[d̥ː]/) or in connection to consonant gradation.

 Scottish Gaelic

-In Scottish Gaelic, however, due to the historical loss of voiced stops preaspiration is phonemic in medial and final positions after stressed vowels.
+In Scottish Gaelic, preaspiration is phonemic in medial and final positions after stressed vowels, due to the historical loss of voiced stops.